In this Article

 How Does It Affect Conception and Pregnancy?

-If you have an abnormally low (or high) level of thyroid hormone in your body, it can cause fluctuations in your menstrual cycle.
-This will also affect your ability to ovulate which makes it difficult to get pregnant or in worse cases, may result in infertility.
-On the other hand, if you are considering pregnancy with hypothyroidism, do remember that miscarriage is a risk, or your child may be born with congenital disabilities.
+If a woman has an abnormally low (or high) level of thyroid hormone in her body, it can cause fluctuations in her menstrual cycle.
+This can also affect her ability to ovulate which may make it difficult to get pregnant or in worse cases, may result in infertility.
+On the other hand, if you are considering pregnancy with hypothyroidism, do remember that miscarriage is a risk or your child may be born with congenital disabilities.

 We know it sounds daunting, but don’t worry, there are many ways to treat the condition and have a baby as normally as possible!
 We will tell you how.
 If you are thinking of having a baby, first things first, you have to schedule a thyroid function test.

 When Do I Go for a Thyroid Function Test?